CAPC Guidelines:

 • Giardia duodenalis infection is common in dogs.

-• Animals in shelters, breeding facilities, kennels and catteries are more likely to carry Giardia duodenalis, and studies have found an increased prevalence among dogs that visit dog parks.
+• Animals in shelters, breeding facilities, and kennels are more likely to carry Giardia duodenalis, and studies have found an increased prevalence among dogs that visit dog parks.

 Click here to view our Prevalence Maps and to sign up for updates on reported cases in your area